MatthewYong/recipes-connected/README.md

 - [Validator.w3.org](https://validator.w3.org/) is used to validate the HTML code
 - [Jigsaw.w3.org/css-validator](https://jigsaw.w3.org/css-validator/validator.html.en) is used to validate the CSS code
 - [JSHint](https://jshint.com/) is used to validate the JavaScript code
+- [Pep8](http://pep8online.com/) is used to validate the Python code

 ## Testing